Yesterday’s post about some old postcards from the 1950s touched on the subject of mass tourism and population decline in Venice.

 Generational turnover

 The parents and grandparents of the people who moved to the mainland in the 1950s and 1960s, mostly remained in Venice.
-It was their home, and in many cases had been the family’s home for generations.
+It was their home, and in numerous instances had been the family’s home for generations.

 In fact, the average age of the residents of the city has been growing steadily.
 Many younger people have left, while the ones remaining grow older.

-They’re not moving to Venice, away from their children and grandchildren, just because there’s an empty apartment there for them.
+They’re not moving to Venice, away from their children and grandchildren, just because there’s an empty flat there for them.

-What do you do with one or more apartments in Venice, that you have no intention of living in?
+What do you do with one or more flats in Venice, that you have no intention of living in?

-Or you could rent to tourists, which with the growth in mass tourism are flooding the city.
-Renting the apartment to tourists can give a gross income of €500-€1000/week.
+Or you could rent to tourists, which, with the growth in mass tourism, are flooding the city.
+Renting the flat to tourists can give a gross income of €500-€1000/week.

 It’s not really a difficult choice.

-A huge number of such apartments leave the residential market and enter the tourist rental market.
-Just like with visitor numbers, we have no official data, but estimates are that up to half the apartments in Venice are de facto tourist rentals.
+A huge number of such flats leave the residential market and enter the tourist rental market.
+Just like with visitor numbers, we have no official data, but estimates are that up to half the flats in Venice are de facto tourist rentals.

 The resident crisis

-Residents see their leases terminated and the apartments turned into tourist rentals.
+Residents see their leases terminated, and the flats turned into tourist rentals.

 Finding something new that they can afford is practically impossible.

-Those who’d like to live in Venice, even if its slow, cumbersome, expensive and impractical, too often find it prohibitively expensive and are forced to settle elsewhere.
+Those who’d like to live in Venice, even if it is slow, cumbersome, expensive and impractical, too often find it prohibitively expensive and are forced to settle elsewhere.

 A political solution